- M1 Didactique des Langues, Paris 3 – Sorbonne Nouvelle (2017)

 I have been teaching since 2007.
 English first, then English and French, and now mostly French.
 I have taught in Vietnam, the UK, Cambodia, Spain and online.

-I have taught students from many European countries, the US, Canada, Brazil, Russia, Australia, Singapore, Vietnam, Cambodia, and Turkey, from children as young as 2 to pensioners.
+I have taught students from many European countries, the US, Canada, Brazil, Russia, Australia, Singapore, Vietnam, Cambodia, Israel, Turkey, Saudi Arabia, Japan and China, from children as young as 2 to pensioners.

 WHAT KIND OF TEACHER AM I?

 I try to be the kind of teacher I like to have as a language student myself.
 I’m always prepared, organised, and patient.
 I don’t have a set course that I use with every student.
 I adapt my lessons to each student and plan according to their needs and personalities.
 I believe strong foundations are essential if we hope to speak a language like a native one day, so I never rush through anything, unless I feel the student is really confident.
 I believe in speaking with accuracy, but I also understand not everyone cares about speaking perfectly.
 Some students simply want to be able to communicate in the language, and you can do that perfectly without having perfect grammar and an extended vocabulary.
 I take my work very seriously, but I believe my classes have a relaxed atmosphere.
 I want my students to feel they can make mistakes.
 In fact, I want my students to make mistakes because that’s the only way we can learn.